codepiex/DroidLibX/README.md

 [ ![Download](https://api.bintray.com/packages/eeshan-jamal/DroidMaven/droid-libx/images/download.svg) ](https://bintray.com/eeshan-jamal/DroidMaven/droid-libx/_latestVersion)

-This project is intended for providing easy to use frameworks which makes the integration of Android's New/Existing features very fast with less code.
+This project is intended for providing easy to use frameworks which makes the integration of Android's New/Existing features very fast with less lines of code.

 ### Featured API's